 In recognising the development of the whole child, the pastoral support given to children so they can access the curriculum is strong.
 The work of two Family Liaison leads, a Learning Support Mentor, a SEND TA and a trained Forest School practitioner supports vulnerable pupils to access their learning and curriculum entitlement.

 To ensure our vision becomes reality, we also intend to provide every child with a breadth of additional opportunities:

-During the Autumn term 2020, we need to support all of our pupils as they return to school following the Corona Virus lockdown and a very unsettled summer term; our attention shifts as much towards helping children come back to the school routine and supporting their mental health, as it necessitates considering the formal curriculum.
+During this academic year, we must continue to support all of our pupils after a very unsettled 18 months due to the Corona Virus pandemic.
+Our attention must continue as much towards helping children come back to the school routine and supporting their mental health, as it necessitates considering the formal curriculum.
 Our ‘recovery curriculum’ needs to balance how to learn best with what to learn.
 This is summarised from the work of Barry Carpenter, taken from his Recovery Curriculum model:

 Returning to school is vital for children’s education and for their well-being.
 Time out of school is detrimental for children’s cognitive and academic development, particularly for disadvantaged children.
 This impact can affect both current levels of learning and children’s future ability to learn, and therefore we need to ensure all pupils can return to school sooner rather than later.

 Guidance for full opening: schools (DfE, 02 July 2020)